aaschuster/attendance-tracker-backend/README.md

 # Attendance Tracker Backend

 This is the backend Express server for my attendance-tracker project.
 It currently is still a work in progress.
 The goal is for profiles with differing roles to be able to access and adjust data in the database.
+Deployed with Glitch at https://attendance-tracker-backend.glitch.me/

 ### Setup